willasbery/comp34812/src/notebooks/model_cards/deberta_model_card.md

 <!-- This should describe any evaluation data used (e.g., the development/validation set provided). -->

-The development dataset provided, amounting to 6K pairs.
+The entire development dataset provided, amounting to 6K pairs.

 #### Metrics